goodship1/Minimalistic-Design-of-Extended-Stability-Runge-Kutta-Methods/README.md

 1. **Low Storage Requirements**:
    - The scheme uses a novel structure requiring only **2s-7 unique coefficients**, reducing the memory footprint compared to traditional ESRK schemes.

-2. **Precomputation of Repeated Stages**:
-   - Repeated coefficients are precomputed and stored efficiently, minimizing redundant calculations.
+.

 3. **Generalized Structure**:
-   - The design can be applied to **3rd-order 15-stage**, **4th-order 16-stage**, and potentially other high-order ESRK methods.
+   - The design can be applied to **3rd-order 15 and 21 stage**, **4th-order 16-stage**, and potentially other high-order ESRK methods.

 4. **Improved Computational Efficiency**:
    - By combining **compressed representation** and **precomputation**, the scheme achieves faster runtimes and reduced memory usage.